 In this article, we are going to discuss the newly expanded Child Tax Credit and what you need to know.
-If, after reading this article, you would like further information about this tax credit and if you qualify, we invite you to call a Sarasota tax attorney at the Law Office of Mary E. King, P.L.
+If, after reading this article, you would like further information about this tax credit and if you qualify, we invite you to call a tax attorney Sarasota, Florida at the Law Office of Mary E. King, P.L.

 The Law Office of Mary E. King, P.L. can make sure that all your IRS resolutions are evaluated and discussed efficiently and at the lowest cost to you.
 Please fill out our online contact form, or call us at 941-906-7585 today.

 When Do the Monthly Child Tax Credit Payments Start?